 I keep wondering, "Do I really need to bring her BecoPotty, or can I get away with just the Potette Plus and collapsible liner this time?"
-We will sometimes stay at one location for up to a month, so it will be nice to have her BecoPotty to use in the Airbnb/hotel and the Potette while we are out and about.
-Plus, she is accustomed to using the BecoPotty at night.
+We will sometimes stay at one location for up to a month, so it would be nice to have her BecoPotty to use in the Airbnb/hotel and the Potette Plus while we are out and about.

 Which Potty we Packed - Traveling with a Newborn